hieuk09/hieuk09.github.io/about/index.md

 ### July 2018 - Jun 2019: Software Engineer at StadiumGoods

 - Maintain multiple applications to connect with suppliers
+  + Most noteable contribution: Price notifications and recommendations for sellers
 - Build Mobile Application API to proxy call from Mobile App to multiple backend services